walkerRnD/codebuff/npm-app/README.md

-# The AI coder for serious engineers
+# The most powerful coding agent

-Codebuff helps you generate better code from your terminal.
+Codebuff is a CLI tool that writes code for you.

 1. Run `codebuff` from your project directory
 2. Tell it what to do
-3. It will read and write to files to produce the code you want
+3. It will read and write to files and run commands to produce the code you want

-Note: Codebuff can run commands in your terminal as it deems necessary to fulfill your request.
+Note: Codebuff will run commands in your terminal as it deems necessary to fulfill your request.

 ## Installation